ably/ably-java/README.md

 ## Code Standard

+### Checkstyle

-We are introducing [Checkstyle](https://checkstyle.org/) to enforce code style and spot for transgressions and illogical constructs.
+We use [Checkstyle](https://checkstyle.org/) to enforce code style and spot for transgressions and illogical constructs in our Java source files.
 The Gradle build has been configured to run these on `java:assembleRelease`.
 It does not run for the Android build yet.

 You can run just the Checkstyle rules on their own using:

     ./gradlew checkstyleMain

+### CodeNarc

+We use [CodeNarc](https://codenarc.org/) to enforce code style in our Gradle build scripts, which are all written in Groovy.

+You can run CodeNarc over all build scripts in this repository using:

+    ./gradlew checkWithCodenarc

+For more details see the [`gradle-lint`](gradle-lint) project.

+### IDE Support

 We have a root [`.editorconfig`](.editorconfig) file, supporting [EditorConfig](https://editorconfig.org/), which should be of assistance within most IDEs. e.g.: